The Supply Chain Portfolio: Monitoring Prolonged Vendor Strain

 With vendor bankruptcies on the rise, those judgments are not easy, yet they still have to be deliberated and executed with care.
 Vendor reliability has a correlation with financial risk given that capital resources support inventory purchases, operational reinvestment, and strategic growth.
 Below, we will examine the necessity of having timely financial risk scoring through the analysis of an auto industry portfolio to demonstrate the broader issues that supply chains are dealing with today.

 CreditRiskMonitor is a leading web-based financial risk analysis and news service designed for credit, supply chain, and other risk professionals.
 The core of the service is the FRISK® score, which provides an easy to use “1” (highest risk)-to-“10” (lowest risk) scale for assessing bankruptcy risk with 96% accuracy.
-With coverage exceeding 57,000 public companies around the world, risk professionals from more than 35% of the Fortune 1000 rely on CreditRiskMonitor to consistently mitigate financial loss and business disruption.
+With coverage exceeding 57,000 public companies around the world, risk professionals from nearly 40% of the Fortune 1000 rely on CreditRiskMonitor to consistently mitigate financial loss and business disruption.

 Red Flags & Daily Updates